Progressive mCRPC clinical trials at UC Cancer

 open to eligible males ages 18 years and up

-This is a multicenter, randomized, controlled, phase 2 clinical trial designed to evaluate the safety and efficacy of I-131-1095 radiotherapy in combination with enzalutamide compared to enzalutamide alone in patients with prostate-specific membrane antigen (PSMA)-avid metastatic castration resistant prostate cancer (mCRPC) who have progressed on abiraterone.
-Patients must be chemotherapy-naive and must be ineligible or refuse to receive taxane-based chemotherapy at time of study entry.
+This is a multicenter, randomized, controlled, phase 2 clinical trial designed to evaluate the safety and efficacy of I-131-1095 radiotherapy in combination with enzalutamide compared to enzalutamide alone in participants with prostate-specific membrane antigen (PSMA)-avid metastatic castration resistant prostate cancer (mCRPC) who have progressed on abiraterone.
+Participants must be chemotherapy-naive and must be ineligible or refuse to receive taxane-based chemotherapy at time of study entry.
 PSMA-avidity will be determined by central imaging review based on assessment of 18F-DCFPyL PET/CT imaging during screening.
-Eligible patients meeting the PSMA-avidity criteria will be randomized in a 2:1 ratio to receive either I-131-1095 in combination with enzalutamide (80 subjects) or enzalutamide alone (40 subjects).
-Patients will be followed for efficacy and safety assessments during a 12-month Randomized Treatment period.
-Patients will be followed for an additional year for safety and survival status.
+Eligible participants meeting the PSMA-avidity criteria will be randomized in a 2:1 ratio to receive either I-131-1095 in combination with enzalutamide (80 participants) or enzalutamide alone (40 participants).
+An interim analysis for efficacy will be performed after a minimum of 48 evaluable participants have PSA data for at least three months following the first dose of randomized treatment.
+All participants will be followed for efficacy, safety assessments, survival status, adverse events of special interest, and new anti-cancer therapy for at least one year or to the end of the study (whichever is later) following the first dose of randomized treatment.
 Safety data will be monitored by an independent Data Monitoring Committee and the sponsor.